6 Binance Canada alternatives

 What is the Binance crypto exchange platform?

 Binance is the world’s largest crypto exchange.
-Founded in 2017, it was originally based in Shanghai, China, before moving to Japan and then Malta.
+Founded in 2017, it was originally based in Shanghai, China before moving to Japan and then Malta.
 The platform claims to have 235 million registered users in over 180 countries.

-Binance offers the following features to users.
+Binance offers users the following features.

 Trade over 350 cryptocurrencies

 You can use Binance to trade over 350 cryptos, including major coins like bitcoin and ethereum as well as a wide range of altcoins.
-Spot and margin trading are available, while Binance also offers P2P trading and advanced features like bots and copy trading.
+Spot trading and margin trading are available, while Binance also offers P2P trading and advanced features like bots and copy trading.

 Multiple buying methods